 We and other firms involved in arranging your insurance (insurers, other intermediaries or premium finance companies) may use public and personal data from a variety of sources including credit reference agencies and other organisations.
 The information is used to help tailor a price, to ascertain the most appropriate payment options for you and to help prevent fraud.
 Any credit reference search may appear on your credit report whether or not your application proceeds.
 If you have any questions about this or any other matter, please do not hesitate to contact us.

 Occasions can arise where we or one of our other clients or product providers may have a potential conflict of interest with business being transacted for you.
 If this happens and we become aware that a potential conflict exists, we will write to you and obtain your consent before we carry out your instructions, and detail the steps we will take to ensure fair treatment.

 Claims handling arrangements

 You should take note of the required procedures in the event of a claim, which will be explained in the policy documentation.
-Generally, insurers require immediate notification of a claim or circumstances that might lead to a claim.
+Generally, insurers require immediate notification of an accident, loss or circumstances that might lead to a claim.
 We will employ due care and skill if we act on your behalf in respect of a claim.
+TOB06/17